Want the newest info, intel and insight? Subscribe.

 - Although absent from the new regulations, the Liberals say their attack will eventually offer confiscation victims two exits:

-- Payoff (Fast Confiscation With Victim Compensation): Offer to pay confiscation victims who surrender their guns to police by 30 April 2022.
+- Payoff (Fast Confiscation With Victim Compensation): Offer to pay confiscation victims who surrender their guns to police by 30 April 2022 (Extended to 30 October 2025).
 Liberals misleadingly call this “buyback.”

 Lockup (Permanent Lockup Without Victim Compensation): Force confiscation victims to keep guns locked at home as “safe queens” until forced surrender at death.
 The Liberals misleadingly call this “grandfathering.”